 Neighborhood identification and delineation is the cornerstone of the residential valuation system at the district.
 Most residential analysis work, in association with the residential valuation process, is neighborhood specific.
 Neighborhoods are visually inspected to verify delineations based on observable aspects of homogeneity.
 Neighborhood delineation is periodically reviewed to determine if further neighborhood specification is warranted.
-Whereas neighborhoods involve similar properties in the same location, a neighborhood group is simply defined as similar neighborhoods in similar locations.
-Each residential neighborhood is assigned and coded to a neighborhood group based on observable aspects of homogeneity between the areas.
-Neighborhood grouping is highly beneficial in cost-derived areas of limited or no sales and in direct sales comparison analysis.
+Whereas neighborhoods involve similar properties in the same location, a neighborhood group is simply defined as similar neighborhood group based on observable aspects of homogeneity between the areas.
+Neighborhood group is highly beneficial in cost-derived areas of limited or no sales and in direct sales comparison analysis.
 Defining comparable neighborhood groups serves to increase the available market data by linking comparable properties outside a given neighborhood.
 Sales ratio analysis, discussed below, is performed at the market area, sub-market area, and/or neighborhood areas, and in soft sale areas on a comparable neighborhood group basis.

-The Residential Appraisal Section evaluates all residential properties during the biennial sales ratio study.
-Problem market areas identified by the study are scheduled for field inspections.
+The residential appraisal section evaluates all residential properties during the biennial sales ratio study.
+Problem market areas identified by the study are scheduled for review.

-Field inspections are also scheduled for properties identified through various other sources including but not limited to; the informal appeals and appraisal review process, building permits, owner request, sales information verification and annual canvas of one third of all residential properties in the district.
+Field inspections are scheduled for properties identified through various other sources including but not limited to; the informal appeals and appraisal review process, building permits, owner request, sales information verification and annual canvas of one third of all residential properties in the district.